SkinnyDevi/localwave/README.md

 As a similar concept, in the frontend, you can use the ```useProfileHook``` as a reference to developing the React Hook used to register the socket events in the frontend and receive information dynamically.

 All code is documented and explained as clear as possible.

+### Building from source
+In the folder ```compiler utils```, I have added a few scripts that will aid me and you in compiling an executable with the source code.
+Each file will be named following it's respective OS compatiblity. **Make sure you run the script from the ```compiler utils``` folder.**

+Sadly, I was not able to attach multiple icons to the windows executable.
+If anyone does have a workaround that doesn't corrupt the ```pkg``` compilation, I would love to hear it out.